Branding your strategy: how CMOs can lead with a big organising idea

 Having a powerful organising idea framing a firm’s strategy makes it much easier to lead.

-Wilson achieved his immediate purpose, when the Corn Laws were repealed in 1846, but rather than quit while ahead, The Economist morphed into a wider political as well as economic publication, with a strong free-trade agenda – but stayed true to its original organising idea.
+Wilson achieved his immediate purpose when the Corn Laws were repealed in 1846, but rather than quit while ahead, The Economist morphed into a wider political and economic publication with a strong free-trade agenda—but it stayed true to its original organising idea.

-The story is quaint and interesting in its own right, but the reason for mentioning it in 2023 is that today’s leaders of professional service firms can learn from it when it comes to developing the narrative of their own firm’s strategy.
+The story is quaint and interesting in its own right, but the reason for mentioning it in 2024 is that today’s leaders of professional service firms can learn from it when developing the narrative of their own firm’s strategy.

-At 19 words, it’s arguably a little verbose for today’s attention spans, but nevertheless, we can see its quality reflected in some of the more recent and successful strategic organising ideas of major companies and institutions.
+At 19 words, it’s arguably a little verbose for today’s attention spans, but nevertheless, its quality can be seen reflected in some of the more recent and successful strategic organising ideas of major companies and institutions.

 Good strategy needs a big organising idea to give it the spark of life.